frontenddogma/css-optimization-basics/manuscript/mindsets.md

 ## Stay in the Present

 Without becoming overly self-helpish or even philosophical, another useful mindset for us is to [stay in the present](https://meiert.com/en/blog/develop-for-what-is/), to stay in the now.
-This means both a keen eye to get rid of everything (concepts, documentation, patterns, code snippets, libraries, &c.) that we don’t need and use anymore (“Know Your Needs”), as well as not to bother coding something that we don’t know to be needed _with certainty_.
+This means both a keen eye to get rid of everything (concepts, documentation, patterns, code snippets, libraries, &c.) that we don’t need and use anymore (“Know Your Needs”), as well as not to bother coding something that we don’t know is needed _with certainty_.

 This mindset matters because it keeps our code base and our documentation clean, and hence contributes to our focus (“Do One Thing Really, Really Well,” “Keep It Simple”).

 ## Keep It Simple

-The idea to keep it simple has a lazy touch, and yet requires high skill.
-Keeping it simple really means _focus_, to know what’s important, and through that be efficient.
+The idea to keep it simple has a lazy touch, yet requires a high level of skill.
+Keeping it simple really means _focus_, to know what’s important, and through that, be efficient.
 Keeping it simple does not mean simply to do less; it means to _do what matters_.

 As such, keeping things simple requires that we thoroughly understand our field—the core technologies, first and foremost, but everything in between and to the sides as well.
-And it means true economy of motion, because we don’t want to engage in something that doesn’t need to be done.
+And it means true economy of motion, because we don’t want to engage in something we don’t need to do.

-As a mindset, keeping it simple is truly grandiose, and the interested reader may not want to pick up a book on minimalism but rather one about focus—one of my recommendations is Gary Keller’s [_The One Thing_](https://www.the1thing.com/).
+As a mindset, keeping it simple is truly grandiose, and you may not want to pick up a book on minimalism but rather one about focus—one of my recommendations is Gary Keller’s [_The One Thing_](https://www.the1thing.com/).

 ## Automate

-Lastly, a most powerful mindset as loosely as we’re working with them here, is the one to automate.
+Lastly, a most powerful mindset is the one to automate.
 Every step of our work should, if possible, be automated.
-Sometimes that will be obvious—every time after we made a CSS change we run some optimization script, so let’s automate this step—, sometimes that will require a bit of listening—a team member mentions how they manually update documentation each time someone reports a downtime issue—, and at other times it will be obscure—no one on the team realized there was the option to automate visual design regression testing.
+Sometimes that will be obvious—every time after we made a CSS change we run some optimization script, so let’s automate this step.
+Sometimes that will require a bit of listening—a team member mentions how they manually update documentation each time someone reports a downtime issue.
+At other times it will be obscure—no one on the team realized there was the option to automate visual design regression testing.

-Whenever we repeat something in our work we should look into whether that repeat work can be automated: Is there a tool for this task?
+Whenever we repeat something in our work, we should look into whether that repeat work can be automated: Is there a tool for this task?
 Can we script this?
 Automation is powerful because it makes us more efficient and frees us to do more important things.
 However, automation also requires vigilance.
-Personally, I work with a recurring reminder to review work processes for automation options—everything helps that keeps us mindful of automation.
+Personally, I work with a recurring reminder (set up in Google Calendar) to review work processes for automation options.
+Everything that keeps us mindful of automation, helps.